Lloyds Bank Current Accounts Guide

 Why should you use MoneySupermarket to compare Lloyds Bank current accounts?

 Many people never think of changing their current account because they assume all accounts are much the same – and they believe the switching process itself will be time-consuming and complicated.
-However, as the introduction of the Vantage option by Lloyds Bank illustrates, current accounts are becoming more attractive, so it is important to use a comparison service such as MoneySupermarket to see what is available.
+However, as the introduction of the Club Lloyds account by Lloyds Bank illustrates, current accounts are becoming more attractive, so it is important to use a comparison service such as MoneySupermarket to see what is available.

 Lloyds Bank, in common with most other leading banks, also runs a switching service to take the hassle out of moving your current account and making it even more important to check out the products and services on offer.